Al Lucas (American football): Early life and college

-Professional football career
+Professional career

+After going undrafted in the 2000 NFL draft, Lucas signed with the Pittsburgh Steelers of the NFL on April 21, 2000.
+He was later released on August 27, 2000.

-After making the team as an undrafted free agent, Lucas played in twenty games for the Carolina Panthers of the National Football League (NFL) over the course of the 2000 and 2001 NFL seasons.
+Lucas was signed to the practice squad of the NFL's Carolina Panthers on September 20, 2000.
+He was promoted to the active roster on September 30, and played in 20 games for the Panthers over the course of the 2000 and 2001 seasons.
 He totaled 49.5 tackles, three quarterback hurries, two batted down passes, a forced fumble, and a sack.
-He was selected by the Frankfurt Galaxy with the fourth overall pick in the 2003 NFL Europa free-agent draft, but chose instead to begin his AFL career with the Tampa Bay Storm.
+He was selected by the Frankfurt Galaxy with the fourth overall pick in the 2003 NFL Europa free-agent draft, but chose instead to begin his Arena Football League (AFL) career with the Tampa Bay Storm.

-In his rookie season with Tampa Bay Storm of the Arena Football League (AFL), Lucas had an immediate impact on his new team.
+In his rookie season with the Storm, Lucas had an immediate impact on his new team.
 He had 19.5 tackles, three for losses, 1.5 sacks, a blocked kick, and a safety, and was a major factor in the Storm's ArenaBowl victory over the Arizona Rattlers.
 He was named to the AFL's All-Rookie team, and after that season, Lucas was one of the most sought-after free agents in the League, and signed a three-year contract with Los Angeles on October 27, 2003.

 In the 2004 season, Lucas played in all 16 games for the AFL's Los Angeles Avengers and led the team's linemen with 18.5 tackles.
 He also had three quarterback sacks, three fumble recoveries (one for a touchdown), two batted down passes, a forced fumble, and a safety.